 mcp-obsidian (Markus) — The Legacy Leader

 The most popular Obsidian MCP server by a wide margin.
-3,000 stars, 365 forks, 16 contributors.
-But the last commit was November 2024 — over a year ago — and 52 issues sit open with no triage system.
+3,423 stars, 399 forks.
+But the last commit was November 2024 — over 17 months ago — and 85 issues sit open with no triage system.
+The community is still submitting PRs (4 new ones in April 2026 alone, including semantic search and precise text substitution tools), but nobody is merging them.

 7 tools: list_files_in_vault, list_files_in_dir, get_file_contents, search, patch_content, append_content, delete_file.